 There’s no real reason to stock up on paperbacks though.
 Prices are higher than in Europe or the US, for example.
 But if you’re in desperate need of a good read, this is the place to go.
 There are also many local books (and guidebooks) for the curious-minded.

 Caffé Strada is the best cafe in the city.
-This is a modern, clean, and airy cafe serving tasty coffee and Western-style snacks.
+This is a modern, clean, and airy cafe serving tasty coffee and Western-style snacks, just off Rainbow Street.

 Opening at 7 am, Strada is one of the first places you can get your caffeine hit.
 And the coffee is delicious, prepared by a professional barista.
-You’ll find Caffé Strada close to the first circle and not more than a 25-minute walk to the citadel.
+You’ll find Caffé Strada close to the first circle (intersection of Rainbow & Muhammad Rashid Reda streets) and not more than a 25-minute walk to the citadel.
 The place is huge so there’s plenty of choices of seating.